Last Updated on February 12, 2022 by Maggie McKneely

 The body is a lot smarter than we often give it credit for.
 Did you know it actually tells us when we’re hungry and when we’re full?!
 In a world full of calorie-counting and macro-tracking, that’s kind of a novel concept.
 But listening to your body’s hunger cues is a crucial way to help preserve your progress and stay fit on vacation.

-Staying active on your travels is a great way to stay fit on vacation.
+Staying active on your travels is a great way to stay fit on vacation and a great wellness habit to have in general.
 I never maintain my weightlifting split when I’m traveling, but I don’t lay around on the beach or stay in my hotel room either (but no judgment if that’s the type of vacation you like!)

 4. Pack snacks